djolear/nielsen_analysis/analyses/qfahpd_health_cross_sectional_regression_analysis.md

   ci = TRUE,
   type="html", digits = 2,
   #out="df_risk_all_bin.doc",
-  dep.var.labels = c("% of calorie budget for healthy foods", "% of food spend for healthy foods"), covariate.labels =
+  dep.var.labels = c("% of calorie budget for healthy foods", "% of food spend for healthy foods", "% of calorie budget for healthy foods", "% of food spend for healthy foods"), covariate.labels =
     c(
       "demographic ref. income",